Tempt Family Holidaymakers With High-Quality Play Areas

 - Age-appropriate: make your play area as appealing as possible by providing a range of equipment to attract different age ranges.
 Separate toddler play areas from older children’s equipment to minimise the risk of accidents.

-Before opening your new play area, a Post-Installation Inspection should take place.
-This is undertaken by a registered and certificated Register of Play Inspectors International (RPII) annual outdoor inspector and is commissioned by the play company or park operator.
+Before opening any new play area to the public, the API recommends that a Post-Installation Inspection takes place.
+This is undertaken by a registered, certificated Register of Play Inspectors International (RPII) inspector and is commissioned by the play company or park operator.

-Once this Inspection is complete and satisfactory, responsibility for safety passes to the park operator to put in place a rigorous inspection regime, as set out in BS EN 1176, the standard for play equipment.
+Once this Inspection is completed and satisfactory, responsibility for safety passes to the park operator to put in place an inspection regime, as set out in BS EN 1176, the standard for play equipment.
 According to the RPII, best practice is to adopt a three-tier inspection regime incorporating RPII training for staff which covers:

 - Routine visual inspection